Blue group — STRUCTURAL SUPPORTS

 These words look like they belong in one group but actually fit somewhere else entirely.

-Seems like: FOUND IN THE TRUNK OF A CAR → Actually: BENEFACTOR
+Seems like: FOUND IN THE TRUNK OF A CAR → Actually: ENDING IN BODIES OF WATER

 Seems like: FOUND IN THE TRUNK OF A CAR → Actually: STRUCTURAL SUPPORTS